billzhao1990/Discrete-Optimization/README.md

 # Discrete-Optimization
 my repository for Coursera course 'Discrete Optimization.
 My scripts are all coded using python.
-But I do not use pypy, cython, or numba to speed up.
+But I do not use pypy, cython, or numba to speed up, just pure python.
 First I have never used them and I do not want to bother learning anyone of them.
 Second if speed is really an issue, maybe using C/C++ directly would be better.

 ## Knapsack Problem